Bangladesh detects first cases of Indian coronavirus variant

 Total cases stand at 772,127, with 11,878 deaths.

-Bangladesh's drug regulator has approved China's Sinopharm and the Russian Sputnik V vaccines for emergency use against COVID-19, after India halted exports of the AstraZeneca (AZN.L) -Oxford University shot in response to a record surge in domestic infections. read more
+Bangladesh’s drug regulator has approved China’s Sinopharm and the Russian Sputnik V vaccines for emergency use against COVID-19, after India halted exports of the AstraZeneca -Oxford University shot in response to a record surge in domestic infections.

 Our Standards: The Thomson Reuters Trust Principles.